Flea & Tick Identification & Prevention

-Rodents are common household pests; partnering with a professional is always the best way to prevent these pests.
+Rodents are common household pests; partnering with a professional in Honolulu for pest control is always the best way to prevent these pests.
 The following tips will help to make your Hawaii home and property less attractive to rodents:

 - Seal holes in your home’s exterior that rodents can fit their bodies through.